rafamel/utils/README.md

 Optional `options` fields include:

-* An `alphabet` to be used for the payload.
+* An `alphabet` for the payload.
 Defaults to: `'123456789ABCDEFGHIJKLMNPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz-'`.
-* A `separator` between the readable string and the payload.
+* A `separator` to be used between the readable string and the payload.
 Defaults to `'~'`.
 * A `target` regular expression to identify the characters to replace.
 Defaults to matching all characters not in `alphabet`.
-* A `map` function to determine the strategy to use when replacing characters: remove diacritics, leave empty, or any alternative that might be desired.
+* A `map` function to determine the strategy to use when replacing characters: remove diacritics, leave empty, or any other alternative.
 Defaults to replacing characters for their *ASCII* equivalent.

 ```javascript
 import aslug from 'aslug';